k13132/openwrt-dpdk/README.md

 ### Requirements

-* Compilation can be done on OpenWrt 22.03 or newer.
+* Compilation can be done on OpenWrt 21.02 and 22.03.
 * OpenWrt and all packages must be compiled against **glibc**!

 ### OpenWrt build configuration